-The Successor Company results represent the consolidated results of Evercore Partners Inc. and its subsidiaries subsequent to the Company's IPO on August 10, 2006.
-The Predecessor Company results represent the results of the combined entities known as Evercore Holdings prior to the IPO.
+The Successor Company results represent the consolidated results of Evercore Partners Inc. and its subsidiaries subsequent to our IPO on August 10, 2006.
+The Predecessor Company results represent the results of the combined entities known as Evercore Holdings prior to the Reorganization.
 Both the Predecessor and Successor Company results have been prepared in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP").